rayarowan/GEOG-418-Climate-Impact-Analysis/README.md

 ## Introduction

 Each summer BC experiences raging wildfire activity across the province, destroying everything in its path such as wildlife habitats and residential communities.
 Damage such as altered drainage systems, unstabilized exposed soils, and destroyed infrastructure posed to these communities is detrimental and can last for years before full recovery is achieved (BC Wildfire Service, 2023).
 Furthermore, due to wildfire resulting in ground instability, post-fire hazards such as soil erosion, floods, landslides, and avalanches become an increasing concern (BC Wildfire Service, 2023).
 It is hypothesized that the rising temperatures experienced from May to September can be correlated with increased wildfire frequency and size in BC, suggesting wildfires may be a direct concequence of climate (Xu, 2014).
-Using this theory, high temperature factors such as drier soils and reduced fuel moisture can be linked to the location of wildfires in BC, providing a deeper understanding of what may have contributed to the dramatic rise in fire activity during the summer (Xu, 2014).
+Using this theory, the byproducts of high temperature such as drier soils and reduced fuel moisture can be linked to the location of wildfires in BC, providing a deeper understanding of what may have contributed to the dramatic rise in fire activity during the summer (Xu, 2014).

-The objective of this tutorial is to use RStudio to determine if temperature is correlated to the location and size of wildfires in BC in the summer of 2021.
+The objective of this tutorial is to utilize RStudio and its tools to analyze the correlation between temperature, location, and wildfire size in British Columbia during the summer of 2021.
 To conduct the following research, descriptive statistics, point pattern analysis, spatial autocorrelation, spatial interpolation and geographically weighted regression techniques will be conducted.
-Given the results of this study ideally we can answer further questions such as what patterns we might expect to see moving forward with inreasing temperatures each year due to anthropogenic climate change.
+Building on the results of this study, we can aim to address further questions, such as identifying potential patterns in wildfire behavior as temperatures continue to rise annually due to anthropogenic climate change.

-Results from the above statistical techniques will be displayed as tables, maps, and graphs throughout this tutorial.
+Results from the above statistical techniques will be displayed as tables, maps, and graphs using RStudio libraries throughout this tutorial.

 The first step is to install the desired packages.
 When a package is installed using the function intsall.packages("package") it is stored in a directory called the library (https://www.datacamp.com/doc/r/packages, 2024).
 These libraries are collections of pre-written code used to complete specific tasks while still maintaining control over R's flow (Woke, 2023).
 They are beneficial as they act like a short cut, reducing the amount of code needed to be written and can be called upon in the script when needed (Woke, 2023).
 To install a library we use the code library("package").
 After installation of the library R will contain documentation specifying proper syntax and use for that package.
 This information can be found under Packages in the panel on the bottom right side of the page.
 The below packages are what will be used for this studies statistical analyses.